Shelex/cypress-allure-plugin-example/README.md

 ## VS Code for cypress + cucumber

-In case you are using VS Code and [Cypress Helper](https://marketplace.visualstudio.com/items?itemName=Shelex.vscode-cy-helper) extension, it has configuration for allure cucumber tags autocompletion available:
+In case you are using VS Code and [Cypress Helper (latest)](https://marketplace.visualstudio.com/items?itemName=shevtsov.vscode-cy-helper) extension, it has configuration for allure cucumber tags autocompletion available:

 ```
 "cypressHelper.cucumberTagsAutocomplete": {